xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

-We write this chapter in reflection of teaching computing fundamentals in the humanities context in general, and more specifically, in the wake of teaching **Computing Foundations for Human(s|ists)** at the Digital Humanities Summer Institute, University of Victoria.
-This week-long course was intended for humanities-based researchers with no previous programming experience, and, as we wrote in the course description, for those who would like to understand how programs work by writing a few simple, but useful programs of their
+We write this chapter in reflection of teaching computing fundamentals in the humanities context in general, and more specifically, in the wake of teaching **Computing Foundations for Human(s|ists)** at the Digital Humanities Summer Institute, University of Victoria.[^ln-titlelink] This week-long course was intended for humanities-based researchers with no previous programming experience, and, as we wrote in the course description, for those who would like to understand how programs work by writing a few simple, but useful programs of their